-A significant portion of the sales process should be focused on determining if your company and the prospect are the right fit -- from both a relationship standpoint, and how you will work together.
+A significant portion of the sales process should be focused on determining if your company and the prospect are the right fit.

-It's similar to researching purchasing any big buying decision.
-You want to know if and how it will work before you purchase.
-If the customer truly understands this, they will be more likely to have properly set expectations and be happier with the experience once they sign on.
+It's similar to researching any big buying decision.
+You want to know if and how it will work before you make a purchase.
+If the customer truly understands this, they will be more likely to properly set expectations and be happier with their experience once they sign on.

 2. Set expectations early and often.